-The reason why complete suspension of payments is impractical is that economic activity would be completely halted or at least severely limited.
-No transactions could be completed in the economy affected by such a holiday without careful agreed-upon arrangements being made between each buyer for substitutes promises in place of payments to counter-parties who promised to deliver real goods or services.
-For example, credit between counter-parties could be arranged so that goods could be delivered or contracts completed, but payment (settlement) would be delayed to a possibly unknown date (when the holiday ended) and perhaps the values of payments would change (due to regulatory intervention in the system).
+The reason why complete suspension of payments is unrealistic is that economic activity would be completely halted or at least severely limited.
+No transactions could be completed in the economy affected by such a holiday without careful agreed-upon arrangements between each party, parties who could not pay parties who promised to deliver real goods or services due to the holiday.
+For example, credit between counterparties could be arranged so that goods could be delivered or contracts completed, but payment (settlement) would be delayed to a possibly unknown date (when the holiday ended) and perhaps the values of payments would change (due to regulatory intervention in the system).
 Bank holidays reinforce a complete lack of confidence by depositors in the financial system.
 After the end of the holiday, banks will have serious difficulties in attracting deposits.